fuhsnn/widcc/README.md

 `widcc` is a stable branch of [`slimcc`](https://github.com/fuhsnn/slimcc) that
- - don't attempt to optimize codegen
+ - does not attempt to optimize codegen
- - don't introduce new features (unless I really want certain projects to build)
+ - does not introduce new features (unless I really want certain projects to build)
  - would rather remove a feature than to support it incorrectly (not a motto but to avoid giving autoconf the wrong idea)

-`slimcc` has accomplished a fairly good collection of real world projects it can build and 100% pass tests. `widcc` in turn is to be low-maintenance, simpler-to-port, easier-to-modify, and to serve as stable reference while I make more radical changes to slimcc.
+`slimcc` has accomplished a fairly good collection of real world projects it can build and 100% pass tests. `widcc` in turn is to maintain that status while being simpler-to-port and easier-to-modify.

 The following C11 features are removed: `_Alignof` `_Atomic` `_Generic`.
 These are not seen commonly in use, therefore widcc still declare itself a C11 compiler.

 wid stands for "When in doubt" from the famous quote.

+`widcc` is based on [Rui Ueyama's `chibicc`](https://github.com/rui314/chibicc), if you are familiar with chibicc and would like to know what's different here, refer [below](#changes-over-chibicc).

 # Building & Running
  - Should just work on recent glibc-based (2.28+) x86-64 Linux.